 Buildings with complex features are outside the scope of this Acceptable Solution and also of Acceptable Solutions C/AS1 to C/AS7 corresponding to other risk groups.
-Verification Method C/VM2 shall be used instead.
+Verification Method C/VM2 or an alternative solution shall be used instead.
 Complex features include: